 ― George Washington

 Why does a person choose to immigrate to another country?
-Is it because he doesn't feel enough love towards his homeland?
-Is it because he hates where he's from?
+Is it because he doesn’t feel enough love towards his homeland?
+Is it because he hates where he’s from?
 No. A person leaves his past, the land he grew up in, the land that raised him only in the hope of a better future.
-Over the years, America has been seen as that passage to a better life, and countless immigrants have traveled far and wide, faced hardships, scrimped and saved only so that they could come to the land of the free
+Over the years, America has been seen as that passage to a better life, and countless immigrants have traveled far and wide, faced hardships, scrimped and saved only so that they could come to the land of the free, and the home of the brave.

 Whether we like to accept this or not, immigrants make up a majority of the population in the United States today.
 No, these immigrants are not solely those who have arrived in the country in the past few decades, but rather those whose families moved here in search of better lives.
 So, we can definitely say that everyone except the Native Americans are immigrants living in America, because if your parents are immigrants, that makes you an immigrant, too.